ivan-perevala/multiple_camera_render/docs/pages/release_notes/dev.md

-# Multiple Camera Render 4.2.2 Release Notes
+# Multiple Camera Render 4.2.2 Release Notes (Upcoming)

 * Created [documentation on ReadTheDocs](https://multiple-camera-render.readthedocs.io/latest/) platform.
 It should provide more clear information about how to use the addon, how to submit issues and about libraries used by this project.